EC&I 830

 The Disagree Side: Highlighting the Complexities

 The Digital Divide in Canada,” a quantitative study by Statistics Canada, provides data showing the gap in internet use and access, underscoring the disparities between the “haves” and “have-nots.”
-These points were compelling and underscored the need for a nuanced approach to technology integration.
+These compelling points highlighted the need for a nuanced approach to technology integration.

 Personal Reflections: The Private School Experience

 As a high school math teacher at a private school where technology is integrated into every classroom, I’ve witnessed firsthand how access to technology can create a more equitable learning environment.
-Our school mandates that every student has access to a computer, and for those who cannot afford one, the school provides the necessary devices.
-This policy ensures that all students, regardless of their socioeconomic backgrounds, have equal access to the tools they need to succeed.
+Our school mandates that every student has access to a computer; for those who cannot afford one, the school provides the necessary devices.
+This policy ensures that all students, regardless of socioeconomic background, have equal access to the tools they need to succeed.

 Navigating the Debate: An Uncomfortable but Enlightening Journey

 Being on the “agree” side of this debate was challenging, especially when faced with the nuanced and well-supported arguments of the “disagree” side.
 It was uncomfortable to navigate the complexities and acknowledge the legitimate concerns about technology’s role in perpetuating inequalities and ethical issues.
 However, this discomfort was also enlightening.
-It underscored the importance of not only advocating for access to technology but also ensuring its effective and equitable use.
+It underscored the importance of advocating for access to technology and ensuring its effective and equitable use.

 The debate highlighted that while technology alone is not a panacea, it can be a powerful tool for promoting educational equity when combined with comprehensive strategies that address connectivity, training, and cultural responsiveness.
-By focusing on these aspects, we can harness the potential of technology to bridge the digital divide and create a more inclusive and equitable educational landscape.
+By focusing on these aspects, we can harness technology’s potential to bridge the digital divide and create a more inclusive and equitable educational landscape.

 In conclusion, the debate on the role of technology in education is complex and multifaceted.
 It requires a balanced approach that considers both the opportunities and the challenges.
-My experience at a private school has shown that with the right policies and support, technology can indeed lead to a more equitable society.
-However, this requires ongoing commitment, thoughtful implementation, and a willingness to address the underlying issues that contribute to the digital divide.
+My experience at a private school has shown that technology can lead to a more equitable society with the right policies and support.
+However, this requires ongoing commitment, thoughtful implementation, and a willingness to address the underlying issues contributing to the digital divide.

 Hi there, I am a full-time high school mathematics teacher in Saskatchewan.
 I am also a single mom to my daughter, Ardann.
 I am currently taking my Masters of Adult Education and Human Resources through the University of Regina.
 My long-term goal is to teach at the University of Regina, in a Mathematics course.
 I keep busy playing volleyball in a competitive women's league twice a week, coaching the senior girls' volleyball team in my school, and doing activities with my daughter.
 I have a love for art as well, which is practiced by drawing intricate chalk art outside for my daughter or her favourite characters on my iPad.